-Thompson Hall, 105 Main St. Durham, NH 03824.
-An online report can be made at: http://reportit.unh.edu/.
-Community Standards and AAEO offices will assist the victim in notifying the local law enforcement agency of sexual assault, domestic violence, and/or stalking.
+(603) 862-2930 or by going in person to Thompson Hall, 105 Main St. Durham, NH 03824.
+To file an online report go here www.unh.edu/incidentreportform.
+Community Standards and CREO offices will assist the victim in notifying the local law enforcement agency of sexual assault, domestic violence, and/or stalking.

-Crimes/violations of employment policies should be reported to University of New Hampshire's Human Resources Department.
-An anonymous reports can be files by calling 1-800-592-8455 or by filling a complaint on line at:
+Crimes and violations of employment policies should be reported to University of New Hampshire's Human Resources Department.
+An anonymous reports can be filed by calling 1-800-592-8455 or by filling a complaint on line at: